 A father rejected his female child Atalanta because he wanted a son.
 Atalanta grew up to be a beautiful young girl.
 She radiated beauty and bravery.
 Even though she was raised by hunters she decided to look for her parents.

-When she had found them, they forced her to a marriage she didn’t want.
+When she had found them, they forced her into a marriage she didn't want.
 Atalanta challenged her potential future husbands to a race.
 The conditions were that the one who wins gets her hand in marriage and that the one who loses dies.

 Many young men decided to compete but all of them lost except for one.
 Hippomenes was a young, handsome man and he won.
 Goddess Aphrodite helped him win so he got Atalanta’s hand in marriage.